Supplier Diversity Program

-Southern Maryland Electric Cooperative (SMECO or the Cooperative) has developed a Small and Diverse Business Program to:
+Southern Maryland Electric Cooperative (SMECO or the Cooperative) has developed a Supplier Diversity Program to:

 - Achieve the defined goal per the July 15, 2009 Memorandum of Understanding (MOU) with the Maryland Public Service Commission (PSC), which states:

 “To voluntarily pursue a target goal of 25 percent of eligible procurements from minority-, woman-, and service related disabled veteran-owned businesses, and not-for-profit entities organized to promote the interests of physically or mentally disabled individuals.”

 The Cooperative reported its 2012 progress at 2.29 percent.

 In 2009, the Cooperative acquired U.S. Navy facilities as part of an electric utility privatization contract.
 FARs require a Small Business Subcontracting Plan be administered.
 Currently, the Cooperative is exceeding the 2.9 percent requirement.
 In 2012, the Cooperative procured $7.7 million (5.6 percent) in goods and services from small and diverse suppliers.

 Objectives of SMECO's Supplier Diversity Program

 - To continually leverage and support existing statewide and regional business resources, such as Maryland Utility Forum on Supplier Diversity and Southern Maryland Minority Business Opportunities Task Force, which has developed the SmartBiz Tool.

 - To exercise capabilities of the Cooperative’s supplier management partner, CVM Solutions, to match requests by prime contractors for local suppliers that have registered in the Cooperative’s supplier database.